w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 `location` & `zone` - Machine location, for GCP check this via https://cloud.google.com/compute/docs/regions-zones/.

 `telemetryUrl` - Send your nodes information to the specific telemetry server.
-You could send all your nodes data (e.g. IP address) to the public one(wss://telemetry.polkadot.io/submit/) but it is highly recommended that setting up your own telemetry server to protect your validator’s data being exposed to the public.
-If you want to do that, check [this](https://github.com/paritytech/substrate-telemetry) out.
+You could send all your nodes data (e.g. IP address) to the public endpoint (that is, wss://telemetry.polkadot.io/submit/) but it is highly recommended that setting up your own telemetry server to protect your validator’s data from being exposed to the public.
+If you want to do that, check [substrate telemetry source](https://github.com/paritytech/substrate-telemetry) out.

 *If you decided to send your node’s information to the public telemetry, the name for your validator and public node that shows on the telemetry would look something like `PROJECT_NAME-sv-public-0` / `PROJECT_NAME-sv-validator-0`.